LLNL/axom/src/axom/mint/docs/sphinx/sections/architecture.rst

 of particles, which correspond to the constituent :ref:`Nodes` of the mesh.
-The :ref:`Nodes` of a :ref:`ParticleMesh` can also be thought of as :ref:`Cells`, however, since this information is trivially obtrained, there is not need to be stored explicitly, e.g., using a :ref:`SingleCellTopology` :ref:`UnstructuredMesh` representation.
+The :ref:`Nodes` of a :ref:`ParticleMesh` can also be thought of as :ref:`Cells`, however, since this information is trivially obtrained, there is not need to be stored explicitly, e.g. using a :ref:`SingleCellTopology` :ref:`UnstructuredMesh` representation.
 Consequently, the :ref:`ParticleMesh` representation consists of *explicit* :ref:`Geometry` and *implicit* :ref:`Topology`.
 As with the ``mint::CurvilinearMesh`` and